ganrad/aks-aspnet-sqldb-rest/README.md

     #
     ```

-8. Install Kubernetes CLI, Helm CLI and .NET Core SDK on this VM.
+8. Install Kubernetes CLI, Helm CLI, Istio CLI and .NET Core SDK on this VM.
     ```bash
     # Make sure you are in the home directory
     $ cd